AlanLuSun/Few-shot-keypoint-detection/README.md

 ## 3. Model Training
 - Download dataset.
-Since the official [Animal pose dataset](https://sites.google.com/view/animal-pose/) has been corrected multiple times by its author due to noisy annotations, the current official one is different from the one which we used.
+Since the official Animal pose dataset has been corrected multiple times by its author due to noisy annotations, its official one is different from the one which we used.
 Moreover, the annotation format is different, too.
-Therefore, we upload the Animal pose dataset that we used on the cloud and please use [this one](https://drive.google.com/file/d/1d1PJWBFjurJltjgyt0LgTENOw0PahZMF/view?usp=sharing).
-The animal pose dataset should have the folder structure as follows:
+Therefore, we upload the Animal pose dataset that we used on the cloud and please use [this one](https://drive.google.com/file/d/1G81INOtQogf8-23TfHbVVYvGKkNHRzJT/view?usp=sharing).
+The animal pose dataset should have the folders (involved in this code) as follows:

 ```angular2html
 |--Animal_Dataset_Combined